Skip to content

 When you're living with fibromyalgia, the idea of any kind of bodywork can seem intimidating.
 That's why chiropractors who treat fibromyalgia use specific, gentle methods designed to work with your body, not against it.
 These techniques focus on easing pain and restoring function without causing more discomfort.
 Let's look at some of the approaches a chiropractor might use to help you find relief.

-Gentle Spinal Adjustments for Sensitive Bodies
+Why Gentle Spinal Adjustments Are Key

 Standard chiropractic adjustments might seem too intense for a body sensitized by fibromyalgia.
 That’s why practitioners take a much gentler approach.
 They begin with the lightest possible touch, gradually increasing pressure only as you become comfortable.
 Instead of a sharp, focused force, they often use wider contact points to distribute the pressure more evenly and avoid triggering pain.
 This highly customized treatment is tailored to your specific pain levels and tolerance on any given day, ensuring the adjustment is both comfortable and effective.
 The goal is to restore spinal alignment and improve nervous system function without causing a flare-up.

-Myofascial Release Therapy
+How Myofascial Release Can Help

 Fibromyalgia often involves tightness and pain in the fascia, the thin web of connective tissue that wraps around every muscle in your body.
 Myofascial release therapy is a gentle, hands-on technique designed to address this.
 Using slow, sustained pressure, a chiropractor can identify and release restrictions in the fascia.
 This process helps to loosen the tight tissue, which can reduce muscle stiffness, alleviate pain, and improve your overall range of motion.
 It’s a soothing approach that directly targets the source of much of the widespread, achy pain associated with fibromyalgia, helping your muscles finally relax.

-Active Release Technique (ART)
+What Is Active Release Technique (ART)?

 Over time, chronic muscle tension from fibromyalgia can lead to the buildup of scar tissue, or adhesions, in your muscles and ligaments.
 These "knots" can be painful and restrict movement.
 Active Release Technique (ART) is a specialized method for breaking them down.
 During an ART session, your chiropractor applies precise pressure to the affected area while you actively move that part of your body through a specific range of motion.
 This combination of pressure and movement helps to separate the stuck tissues, release entrapped nerves, and restore smooth, pain-free motion.
 It’s an effective way to target stubborn problem spots.